lmelwyn/molecular/docs/index.md

 # Introduction

+!!! missing still work in progress.
+More to come

 As a software developer or even as a researcher you may sometime end up in situations where you feel the need of a data center on your laptop either to develop or run more complex software systems, or just occasionally need to spin up applications you really